AThompson04/credit-card-fraud-detection/README.md

   - The learning rate [0.1, 0.2, 0.3]
   - The maximum depth [3, 5, 10]
   - The subsample of data [0.5, 0.75, 1]
-  - With 5-fold cross-validation and optimising using accuracy
+  - With 5-fold cross-validation and optimising using accuracy.
 - After determining the best hyper-parameters in the grid search, the optimal threshold for prediction was calculated by:
   - Calculating the prediction probabilities for the validation dataset.
   - Calculating the F1 Score for different thresholds.